Matrai

+Profile

-The Railway Research Center (MATRAI)is research department of Iranian Railways.
+The Railway Research Center (MATRAI) is the research department of Iranian Railways.

 Besides The main activities of doing railway related research projects and development, it is a key consultative body for railway senior directors.
-MATRAI has other activities, such as; keeping a close relation with state and aboard universities and research centers; supporting university thesis; establishing technical seminars and conferences over the railway field; offering technical services through its enrich technical documents center.
+MATRAI has other activities, such as keeping a close relation with state and aboard universities and research centers, supporting university thesis, establishing technical seminars and conferences over the railway field, and offering technical services through its enrich technical documents center.